Reviews You Can Rely On

 Analysis and Test Results

-We've tested the best men's running shoes by evaluating five key performance metrics that we believe capture a shoe's overall performance.
-The test metrics include cushioning and landing comfort, responsiveness, upper comfort, lateral stability and support, and weight.
-Between our article on buying advice for running shoes and our detailed review, we believe you'll find the best running shoe for your needs and budget here.
+Between our article on buying advice for running shoes and our detailed reviews, we believe you'll find the best running shoe for your needs and budget here.
 Read on to see how each contender performs in the different test metrics.

 Value is a huge consideration when you're logging miles.
 Some runners want to get the most mileage per dollar they can, while others care more about performance than durability.
 The Puma Velocity Nitro 3 is our favorite model for value, blending great performance, versatility, and durability at a reasonable price.
-The Reebok Floatride Energy 5 and the Hoka Mach 6 also provide solid all-around performance and a lower list price than many other shoes in the test.
+The New Balance Propel v5 and the Hoka Mach 6 also provide solid all-around performance and a lower list price than many other shoes in the test.

 running shoes men - performing a compression stiffness test helps us put numbers to our...